doj/dracopy/README.md

   + support 1571 disk copy with sd2iec
   + support 1581 disk copy with sd2iec
   + support tracks 36-42 for 1541 disk copy
-  + if REU is detected and large enough, copy disk to REU, then copy from REU to target drive.
 - device id: does it work with 1541? does it work with sd2iec?
 - dc510
   + run PRG